webpack/react-starter/README.md

 The production setting builds two configurations: one for the client (`build/public`) and one for the serverside prerendering (`build/prerender`).

-> WIP: Serverside data fetching and embedding data into served HTML.

 ## Build visualization